Black Canyon Trail

 Doe Springs

-Little Pan (east little pan loop)
+Little Pan Segment (east little pan loop)

 Cheapshot